Experienced Truck Accident Attorney in Laredo - John R. Solis Offers Personalized Attention, Results

-The Law Office of John R. Solis is well-versed in the rules and regulations that the trucking industry must follow.
 The Federal Motor Carrier Safety Administration (FMCSA) outlines strict safety requirements for truck drivers and trucking companies.
-This includes requirements for trucking companies to hire drivers who are properly trained and are properly rested.
-Trucking companies must conduct thorough background checks of their drivers.
+This includes requirements for trucking companies to hire drivers who are properly trained and background checked.
+Truck drivers must take regular rest breaks to ensure they don’t fall asleep at the wheel.
 Trucking companies are held responsible for properly maintaining their vehicles.
 When the trucking companies fail to maintain safety standards, the chance of a catastrophic truck accident increases dramatically.

 - 18-Wheeler Accidents

 - Bus Accidents and Other Commercial Vehicle Accidents